-As a Super Lawyer-recognized attorney since 2016, Mr. Levy was admitted to the New York State bar in 1991.
+As a Super Lawyer-recognized attorney from 2016 to 2022 and honored by Best Lawyers since 2020 in New York for Labor and Employment Law, Mr. Levy was admitted to the New York State bar in 1991.
 He became a member of the bar of the U.S. District Court, Southern District of New York, in 1991 and the bar of the U.S. District Court, Eastern District of New York, in 1993.
 He is currently a member of the New York chapter of the National Employment Lawyers Association (NELA).
 Mr. Levy has been named “Top Rated Employment Litigation Attorney in New York, NY.”

 Prior to founding Bantle & Levy LLP in 2001, Mr. Levy was associated with the law firm of Morrison & Foerster from 1991 to 1994 and the law firm of Beldock Levine & Hoffman LLP from 1998 to 1999.